A Career Transition Checklist

 Career transitions are often challenging periods to navigate.

-Even when we willingly embark on a career transition, the starting point can feel overwhelming.
+Even when we intentionally choose change and willingly embark on a career transition, the first steps can feel overwhelming.

-I like to start this conversation from a holistic perspective as every career transition has its own unique and overriding narrative.
-Guiding clients through a reflective process at the beginning helps to gather important information including personal attitudes towards work and career, the relationship a client has with work and career, the meaning work and career hold for the client.
+I like to start this conversation from a holistic perspective.
+Every career decision and potential change or transition is embedded in the totality of the client’s career life and therefore has its own unique and overriding narrative.
+Guiding each client through a reflective process at the beginning helps gather important experiential information, including personal attitudes towards and expectations of work and career, their relationship with work and career, and the meaning work and career hold for them.

-These reflective conversations reveal a client’s motivation, their acceptance of, or tolerance for, change.
-They reveal personal dreams, goals, disappointments, and fears.
+These reflective conversations reveal a client’s motivation, acceptance of, or tolerance for, change.
+They reveal personal aspirations, goals, challenges, and fears.
 They reveal practical considerations unique to that client’s life.

-This gathered information helps to inform and shape a specific career transition strategy that is relevant and attainable for that individual client.
+This reflective information helps inform and shape a specific career transition approach, plan, or strategy that is relevant and attainable for the individual client.

 Capacity or tolerance for change.
-Many of us can envision a different job or career but for a variety of personal reasons, feel resistant towards the change(s) that most transitions require.
-Others have no hesitation in taking a leap into change.
+We may envision a different job, role, or profession, but be resistant to change.
+Others of us have no hesitation in leaping into change.
 Most of us are a combination of these two in varying degrees.
 When we have a better understanding of our attitudes toward change, when we gather personal information and feel more personally invested in, and accepting of, the changes to come – even the unknowns – we can move forward with more confidence.

 Transitions often include changes in salary, in “professional status,” in which skills we are using, in day-to-day responsibilities and will likely require a period of adjustment and/or training.
 Transitions include new work environments, new leadership styles, new colleagues, and new team dynamics.

 How do I feel about change?
+Am I open or resistant to change?
 Can I accept this transition and the changes I will experience?
 How do I feel about changes to my salary, taking on a new professional identity, re-training, being in a different work environment?

-An honest and compassionate “check-in” gives you information about your capacity or tolerance for change(s).
-This information provides perspective, opens possibilities, including the possibility to adjust a career transition strategy.
+An honest and compassionate “check-in” gives us information about our capacity or tolerance for change(s).
+This information provides perspective, opens possibilities, and creates room to make any adjustments to a career transition approach, plan, or strategy.

 (Re)defining your expectations of work/career.
-We all carry expectations and internal narratives of what work should look like, feel like, and what we want it to provide – from financial compensation to personal fulfillment.
-Understanding your expectations gives you more of this valuable reflective information.
+We all carry expectations and internal narratives of what work and our career lives should look like, feel like, and what we want them to provide, from financial compensation to personal fulfillment.
+Understanding our expectations and any narratives guiding us gives us more of this valuable reflective information.

-What are my expectations of work and career?
-How do these expectations influence the choices and decisions I make with respect to work and career?
-What am I open to do?
+What are my expectations for work and career?
+How do these expectations influence my choices and decisions?
+What am I open to?
 What am I resistant to or unsure of?
-Can any of my expectations be re-defined, expanded, or changed?
+Can my expectations be redefined, re-framed, expanded, or changed?

 Reassessing skills and capacities.
-We often associate our skills and capacities with our current work or career.
-It is not uncommon for many clients I work with to see a career transition as a loss of skills.
-In truth each of us comes equipped with a portable value and a diversity of learned and transferable skills.
+We often associate our current skills and capacities with our work or role.
+It is common for many clients I work with to see a career transition as a loss of skills or a suspension of skill development.
+In truth, each of us comes equipped with a portable value and a diversity of learned and transferable skills.
 In addition, each of us possesses innate skills and talents and a continuously expanding “experiential expertise” derived from our accumulated life and work experiences.
-We have a unique way we approach our work (“how” we work) and equally unique perspectives shaped from our experiences and contributions.
-This living, expanding personal value should be re-examined, re-assessed, and can be leveraged in new and creative ways during a transition.
-This re-assessment opens a wider horizon of potential opportunities or new areas to research and network.
+We each bring a unique approach to our work (“how” we work) and equally unique perspectives shaped from our experiences and contributions.
+This living, expanding personal value isn’t suspended but should be re-examined, re-assessed, and potentially leveraged in new and creative ways during a transition.
+This can open a wider horizon of potential opportunities or new areas to research and network.

 Can I identify some of my innate or natural skills?
 What makes these skills “portable,” transferable?
 How would I describe “how” I work?
 What unique perspectives, experiences, skills, and contributions shape the roles or positions I have had?
 How would I describe my expertise, my value, at this stage in my work and career life?